-In conjunction with the approval of the 2018 LRDP EIR, the University approved the MMRP for the 2018 LRDP and the two project-level components, including the OPR Project (Volume 3 of the EIR).
-The 2018 LRDP EIR MMRP ensures that mitigation measures that are the responsibility of the University will be implemented in a timely manner.
-As projects implementing the 2018 LRDP are proposed, designed, and constructed, they include features necessary to implement relevant LRDP mitigation measures.
-Implementation of 2018 LRDP EIR mitigation measures is being monitored through the 2018 LRDP EIR MMRP.
+In conjunction with the approval of the 2018 LRDP EIR, the University approved a mitigation monitoring and reporting program.
+The 2018 LRDP EIR Mitigation Monitoring and Reporting Program (MMRP) ensures that mitigation measures that are the responsibility of the University will be implemented in a timely manner.
+As proposed projects are designed and constructed, they include features necessary to implement relevant LRDP mitigation measures, which will be monitored through the 2018 LRDP EIR MMRP.